Latest : FADED PHOTOS

 Graham Weber: Midwestern Raised, Refined in Austin, Texas since 2004.
 He has headlined and opened national tours, released 5 solo studio and 2 live albums.
 Lyrically rich, heartbreaking and humorous.
 “Weber remains a master of evocative metaphor unraveling in the uneasy rift of his whiskey-burnt tenor” - The Austin Chronicle

 Graham currently has many irons in the fire.
-In addition to performing as a solo troubadour, he performs with his band Graham Weber and The Buffalo Squeeze, sings torch songs with his piano player Micah Motenko, and has just recorded an EP with Austin’s WESTERN YOUTH (due out in January 2018).
-He will release his 6th full length studio album in the fall of 2018.
+In addition to performing as a solo troubadour, he performs with his band Graham Weber and The Buffalo Squeeze, sings torch songs with his piano player Micah Motenko, and has just recorded an album with Austin’s WESTERN YOUTH (due out in Spring 2018).
+He will record his 6th full length studio album in the fall of 2018.

 Weber also works as an international ambassador/ writing collaborator/ artist coordinator for The House of Songs.
 Through this work, Weber travels around the globe to work with foreign artists as well as when artists visit Austin, building relationships through artistic collaboration across national borders.